 It also includes interviews with solo travellers, couples, and families who are living the van life.

-This New York Times book shares 130 short itineraries for a weekend away in Europe including things to do, where to eat, and plenty of photos and maps.
+This New York Times book shares 150 short itineraries for a weekend away in the USA and Canada including things to do, where to eat, and plenty of photos and maps.

-There are also 36 Hour guides to USA and Canada and other regions of the world.
+There are also 36 Hour guides to Europe and other regions of the world.

 Stunning illustrated vintage posters of all the US National Parks with a brief history of each park.